Doubly transitive lines I: Higman pairs and roux: Introduction

-(Usually, we will identify a group element $g$ with the corresponding member $\delta_g$ of the group ring, but since we think of $C_4$ as a subgroup of $\mathbb{C}$, we use delta notation here to make clear that $B$ lies in $\mathbb{C}[C_4]^{4\times 4}$ instead of $\mathbb{C}^{4\times 4}$.)
+(Recall that $\delta_g\in\mathbb{C}[C_4]$ denotes the image of $g\in C_4$ in the group ring.)
 Note that the embedding $\mathscr{A}(G,H)\to\mathbb{C}[C_4]^{4\times 4}$ can be inverted by applying the Cayley representation (or more precisely, its linear extension to the group ring) to each matrix entry.
 It is convenient to formalize the role that $B$ plays here: